Bioneisme/onduken_hackathon/README.md

     - [Docker](#docker)

 ## Features:
+* Beautiful design
-* JWT Authentication
+* JWT Authentication (login/register/logout)
 * Dynamic search
 * Map with stores where you can buy selected product (Clustering, store info on map)
-* Data parsing (technodom, sulpak).
+* Data parsing (technodom, sulpak) with recording to database.
 Runs once an hour (cron) or using post request
-* Logging with rotation (rotation once an hour, archiving)
+* Logging requests and parsing with rotation (rotation once an hour, archiving)

 ## Technologies: